nf-core/website/markdown/developers/adding_modules.md

 ### Publishing results

 Fomerly, results were published using a custom `publishDir` definition, customised using a Groovy Map defined by `params.modules`.
-This has been system has been replaced with using Nextflow's native [`publishDir`](https://www.nextflow.io/docs/latest/process.html#publishdir) defined directly in a pipeline workflow's `modules.config` (see [here](https://github.com/nf-core/rnaseq/blob/f7702d5b76a1351e2e7796a5ed3f59943a139fbf/conf/modules.config#L100-L106) for a simple example)
+This system has been replaced using Nextflow's native [`publishDir`](https://www.nextflow.io/docs/latest/process.html#publishdir) defined directly in a pipeline workflow's `modules.config` (see [here](https://github.com/nf-core/rnaseq/blob/f7702d5b76a1351e2e7796a5ed3f59943a139fbf/conf/modules.config#L100-L106) for a simple example)

 ### Test data config file